Quantum4HEP/QUnfold/README.md

 Idea was born by me and Simone during a quantum computing school of Cineca and is inspired by the work done by [Riccardo Di Sipio](https://github.com/rdisipio) which can be found [here](https://github.com/rdisipio/quantum_unfolding).

 Work in progress...

+## Documentation

+Further documentation resources are listed here:

+- [Doxygen page](): contains documentation about all the functions and classes of the module.

 ## Studies